dotnet/AspNetCore.Docs/aspnet/signalr/overview/getting-started/tutorial-high-frequency-realtime-with-signalr.md

 This code expands the client to add the `Broadcaster` class.
 The new class throttles the outgoing messages using the `Timer` class from the .NET framework.

 It's good to learn that the hub itself is transitory.
 It's created every time it's needed.
-So the `Broadcaster` will be created as a singleton.
-Lazy initialization is used to defer its creation until the `Broadcaster` is needed.
-That guarantees that the first hub instance is created completely before the timer is started.
+So the app creates the `Broadcaster` as a singleton.
+It uses lazy initialization to defer the `Broadcaster`'s creation until it's needed.
+That guarantees that the app creates the first hub instance completely before starting the timer.

 The call to the clients' `UpdateShape` function is then moved out of the hub's `UpdateModel` method.
-It's no longer called immediately whenever incoming messages are received.
-Instead, the messages to the clients will be sent at a rate of 25 calls per second, managed by the `_broadcastLoop` timer from within the `Broadcaster` class.
+It's no longer called immediately whenever the app receives incoming messages.
+Instead, the app sends the messages to the clients at a rate of 25 calls per second.
+The process is  managed by the `_broadcastLoop` timer from within the `Broadcaster` class.

 Lastly, instead of calling the client method from the hub directly, the `Broadcaster` class needs to get a reference to the currently operating `_hubContext` hub.
 It gets the reference with the `GlobalHost`.

 ## Add smooth animation

 The application is almost finished, but we could make one more improvement.
-The motion of the shape on the client is moved in response to server messages.
-Instead of setting the position of the shape to the new location given by the server, lets' use the JQuery UI library's `animate` function It can move the shape smoothly between its current and new position.
+The app moves the shape on the client in response to server messages.
+Instead of setting the position of the shape to the new location given by the server, lets' use the JQuery UI library's `animate` function.
+It can move the shape smoothly between its current and new position.

 1. Update the client's `updateShape` method in the HTML page to look like the highlighted code: